Korchy/wordpress_copy_permalink_clipboard/README.md

-# Copy Permalink to Clipboard - Wordpress plugin
+# Copy Permalink to Clipboard - WordPress plugin

 A WordPress plugin that adds a "to Clipboard" button next to the post link fields to the posts editor interface.
 Clicking on it copies the full post permalink to the clipboard.